cortega26/crypto-price-tracker/Crypto_Price_Tracker_User_Guide.md

 ## 2. System Requirements

-- Python 3.8 or higher
+- Python 3.9 or higher
 - Internet connection
 - Windows, macOS, or Linux operating system

 ## 3. Installation

-1. Download the Crypto Price Tracker from [insert download link].
+1. Download the Crypto Price Tracker from <https://github.com/cortega26/crypto-price-tracker.git>.
 2. Unzip the file to your desired location.
 3. Open a terminal or command prompt.
 4. Navigate to the unzipped folder: